Energy in the Faroe Islands: Windpower and batteries

 Wind power was introduced in 1993, producing as little as 423 MWh at first, but rising to 90 GWh by 2022.
 In 2014, the DKK 180 million 12 MW Húsahagi wind farm with Enercon 900 kW turbines became operational near Torshavn and increased wind capacity from 6.6 to 18.6MW; this decreased oil consumption by 8,000 ton (approximately 4M€) per year.

 Adjacent to Húsahagi is the 25 MW Gellingakletti wind farm with 6 Vestas 4.2 MW V117 wind turbines, which started in December 2022, producing 100 GWh/year at DKK 0.218 per kWh.
 The difference between supply and demand was a source of conflict.

 Also adjacent to Húsahagi and Gellingakletti is the Flatnahagan wind farm with 6 Enercon turbines, scheduled at 66 GWh per year when ready.

 A €2 million 2.3MW 700kWh lithium-ion battery at Húsahagi became operational in 2016, stabilizing the wind power output, and a further 12.5 MWh battery with a 15 MVAr syncron compensator is underway at the Sund powerplant.
 Wind power is expected to save consumers DKK 57 million.

 Plans

 Six Enercon E82/3MW wind turbines (18MW combined) are to be installed at Eiði, at a cost of DKK 0.239 per kWh.

 Planners also consider converting the existing hydropower to pumped-storage hydroelectricity, as rain and wind are high in winter and low in summer.
 Tidal power, offshore wind power and thermal energy storage solutions are also being considered, as the islands have a goal of 100% green electricity production by 2030.
 This occasionally happens when rain and wind matches demand, and the diesel power plants are turned off.

+Wave power

+A wave power project, SeWave, was piloted in the early 2000s.
+However, this project was abandoned.